 Scarborough, Whitby and Ryedale Mind are offering free of charge workshop programme’s in mental health awareness, behaviour change and communication.
-All workshops will be delivered by our in house trainer who is also a qualified counsellor.
-Attendees will also be invited to attend a peer support programme after completing the workshops which will continue to explore some of the themes.

 Who can attend?

 Research shows us that people with mental health problems are more at risk of being a victim of crime than people without a mental health problem.
 These workshops are funded by the North Yorkshire Police and Crime Commissioner Safety Fund and are designed for people who are at increased risk of being a victim of crime due to their mental health.
 The programme is also designed for people who are at risk of offending by providing support with their mental health and promoting positive behaviour and communication.

 Participants on the mental health awareness programme will attend a five week course with weekly workshops of two hours on the following topics: